Robert Corkren

 Email: robert.corkren@ag.tamu.com

 Robert Corkren serves as a Research Specialist at the Center for Grazinglands and Ranch Management where he supports projects across the Center’s portfolio.
-He has just completed his Master of Natural Resources Development in the Department of Rangeland, Wildlife, and Fisheries Management at Texas A&M, and will l complete his Certificate of Non-Profit Management in the The Bush School of Government and Public Service.
-He serves as the Editor of The Wildlife Society’s southwest section newsletter and Guide for The Texas Youth Hunting Program.
+He holds a Bachelors in Applied Business Administration from the University of Houston, Master of Natural Resources Development from Texas A&M, and a Certificate in Non-Profit Leadership & Management from the The Bush School of Government and Public Service at Texas A&M.

 With over 15 years of hands-on experience, Robert has worked with landowners across the Pineywoods, Post Oak, and Edwards Plateau ecoregions with a focus on prairie restoration, wildlife habitat improvements that also support adaptive grazing systems.
 His efforts have consistently aligned with promoting landowner goals through creative and sustainable land practices.